matthias beck

 san francisco state university

-Advanced Linear Algebra
+MATH 725: Advanced Linear Algebra

-Fall 2021
+Fall 2026

-Prerequisites MATH 335 (Modern Algebra) with a grade of C or better or consent of the instructor
+Prerequisites: MATH 335 (Modern Algebra) with a grade of C or better or consent of the instructor

 Instructor Dr. Matthias Beck